johntymuriithi/printf/README.md

 Were are going to be creating our own custome printf

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life
+1. The code provides ways to handle d and i format specifiers